Sarah Kerrigan: Reception and legacy

 Kerrigan is featured in numerous StarCraft merchandise, including toys and miniature statues.
 Due to the complexity of Kerrigan's infested appearance, she is cited as a particularly difficult character for cosplaying, though attempts have been praised.
-Dwight Schrute dresses as Kerrigan for a halloween party on a season 8 episode of The Office.
-The character is the subject of the song "Queen of Blades" by Swedish band Avatar on their third album "Avatar".
-On February 16, 2012, Dutch electronic music producer Maduk released Ghost Assassin, a Liquicity collaboration with Canadian singer and songwriter Veela that is meant to serve as an anthem for Kerrigan's arc throughout the StarCraft franchise.
+Dwight Schrute dresses as Kerrigan's infested appearance for a Halloween party on a 2011 episode of The Office.
+The character is the subject of the song "Queen of Blades" by Swedish band Avatar on their 2009 album "Avatar".
+In 2012, Dutch musician Maduk and Canadian singer Veela released the song Ghost Assassin, a dedicated anthem for Kerrigan's arc throughout the StarCraft franchise.